maniacs-oss/snackis/snabel.md

 ```
 > {1 2 +}
-n/a|Lambda
+n/a
+Lambda

 > {1 2 +} call
-3|I64
+3
+I64

 > begin
     1
     2  +
     14 *
   end call
-42|I64
+42
+I64
 ```

 ### Bindings
 Snabel supports named bindings using the ```let:```-macro.
 Bound names are prefixed with ```$```, lexically scoped and never change their value once bound in a specific scope.
-Semicolons may be used to separate bindings from surrounding code within a line.
+Semicolons may be used to separate bindings from surrounding code.

 ```
 > let: fn {7 +}; 35 $fn call
-42|I64
+42
+I64
 ```

 ### Types